Download This Sample

-- They named their newfound home “El Pueblo de Nuestra Señora la Reina de Los Angeles” which means “The town of Our Lady the Queen of the Angels” in English.
+- They named their newfound home “El Pueblo de Nuestra Señora la Reina de Los Angeles”, which translates in English as “The town of Our Lady the Queen of the Angels”.

 - Spanish governor Felipe de Neve founded the city on September 4, 1781.